Aesthetic Breast Surgery,Breast Implant Revision & Fat Transfer

 Due to his focus on breast implant removal and revision procedures, Dr Campbell-Lloyd chooses not to offer primary cosmetic breast augmentation.

 Breast implant removal is a more complex and challenging procedure than breast augmentation.
-It demands a different perspective and a range of specific techniques that are often unrelated to breast augmentation surgeries.
-Central to our philosophy of breast implant removal surgery is the restoration of normal anatomy which has been disrupted or destroyed by the surgeon performing breast augmentation.
+It demands a different perspective and a range of specific techniques that are often unrelated or even opposite to breast augmentation surgeries.
+Central to our philosophy of breast implant removal surgery is the restoration of normal anatomy which has been disrupted or destroyed by the previous surgeon who performed the original breast augmentation.
+Have a read of the following article in which Dr Campbell-Lloyd describes the steps he takes in each explant procedure: What happens in explant surgery?

 Key Features of Explant surgery with Dr Campbell-Lloyd